cucumber/docs/content/cucumber/configuration.md

 {{% /block %}}

 {{% block "javascript" %}}
+You can define your own parameter types and data table types.

 For more information on how to use `Parameter Type` with Cucumber-js, please see the [parameter_types.feature](https://github.com/cucumber/cucumber-js/blob/master/features/parameter_types.feature).

 For more information on how to use `Data Tables` with Cucumber-js, please see the [cucumber-js documentation](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/data_table_interface.md).